- This event has passed.

 – Would you like me to seduce you?

 Benjamin returns from college to high expectations of a bright future in aspirational, middle-class America.
 The only trouble is, the thought of that future makes him sick to his stomach.
-When he meets another disillusioned soul in his parents’ best friend Mrs Robinson, their relationship takes on a thrillingly destructive force that threatens everyone’s future happiness.
+When he meets another disillusioned soul in his parents’ best friend Mrs Robinson, their illicit relationship takes them on a thrillingly destructive course that threatens everyone’s future happiness.

-In this hit West End play, unforgettable characters from Charles Webb’s novel and the Oscar-winning film are brought to life in this hilarious comedy and moving coming of age story.
-Featuring a memorable soundtrack of sixties songs, don’t miss this stylish new production directed by the acclaimed, multi-award winning Lucy Bailey in the first major revival since its West End premiere.
+Inspired by a memorable soundtrack of sixties songs, don’t miss this stylish new production by acclaimed director Lucy Bailey, in the first major revival since its West End premiere.